7 FAM 250

 7 FAM 255.1 Interment On Instructions From NOK

 a.
 The NOK may instruct the consular officer to have the remains interred locally.
-The consular officer should follow as closely as possible the express instructions of the NOK or legal representative of the deceased.
-Whenever possible, the consular officer should insure that the funeral services are conducted in a manner consistent with the religious preference of the deceased, if known.
+The consular officer should follow the express instructions of the NOK or legal representative of the deceased as closely as possible.
+When possible, the consular officer should ensure that the funeral services are conducted in a manner consistent with the religious preference of the deceased, if known.
 The consular officer should also notify local friends or acquaintances of the deceased in advance about the services and, where practicable, a member of the consular staff should attend the services.

 b.
 Immediately thereafter, the principal consular officer should send a letter describing the services to the person who instructed that local interment should take place.